-“Awful” Rwanda asylum plan condemned by peer and former child refugee
+‘Awful’ Rwanda asylum plan condemned by peer and former child refugee

 But, speaking to the Guardian, Lord Dubs said peers would fight against the “awful, shocking” scheme.

-:“I think it’s a way of getting rid of people the government doesn’t want, dumping them in a distant African country, and they’ll have no chance of getting out of there again,” he said.
+“I think it’s a way of getting rid of people the government doesn’t want, dumping them in a distant African country, and they’ll have no chance of getting out of there again,” he said.

 “I think it’s a breach of the 1951 Geneva conventions on refugees.
 You can’t just shunt them around like unwanted people.”